microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 The parameter for **showName** has the name of, well, ``name`` of course.
 The parameter has a type of [string](/types/string) so it can have the text of anyone's name.
 The function is used, or called, with this new name and the text for someone's name is passed to it inside the function's parentheses `(` and `)`.

 Inside the function, the parameter is used with ``basic.showString(name)``.
 The text value in the parameter will display on the screen rather than the actual, or _literal_ text of someone's name like before.
 This is how a name is _passed to_ and _used by_ this function.
 Now that the function has its new, extra power, let's use it!
+Add the extra lines of code shown here:

 ```typescript
 // my friend's name